-HOURS WILL VARY AND NO CALLS Help People with Disabilities, In-Pact, Inc. is looking for dedicated. caring people who can help people with disabilities like Autism, Mental Retardation, and Downs Syndrome You must have a high school diploma or equivalent, good work ethic and a desire to help others.
+HOURS WILL VARY AND NO Help People with Disabilities.
+In-Pact, Inc. is looking for dedicated, caring people who can help people with disabilities like Autism, Mental Retardation, and Downs Syndrome.
+You must have a high school diploma or equivalent, good work ethic and a desire to help others.
 WE PARTICULARLY NEED PEO-PLE TO WORK IN SOUTH BEND, MISHAWAKA, ELKHART AND GOSHEN.
 You must be available weekends and evenings.
-If you are ready to join a team doing important and interesting work call: or see our bi-weekly ad in The Tracey at 574-217-9346.
-Observer.
-PREGNANT OR KNOW SOME-ONE WHO IS?
+If you are ready to join a team doing important and interesting work call: or see Tracey at 574-217-9346.
+Obser PERSONAL UNPLANNED PREGNANCY?